-US consumer inflation records smallest annual rise since 2021
+US Consumer Inflation Records Smallest Annual Rise Since 2021

 Date

-The consumer price index (CPI) rose 2.9 percent last month from a year ago, the labor Department said in a statement, while a measure that strips out volatile food and energy costs cooled to an annual rate of 3.2 percent.
+The consumer price index (CPI) rose 2.9 per cent last month from a year ago, the Labour Department said in a statement, while a measure that strips out volatile food and energy costs cooled to an annual rate of 3.2 per cent .

 This was slightly lower than the median forecast of economists surveyed by Dow Jones Newswires and The Wall Street Journal.